-The counseling technique of relaxation training differs from relaxation.
+Counseling techniques of relaxation training differs from relaxation training.

 Relaxation training refers to the regular practice of one or more of a group of specific trainings including deep breathing, vizualization, and muscle relaxation.

 In 1975, Herbert Benson described the changes involved in what he called the "relaxation response".
 He observed that the heart rate, breath rate, oxygen consumption, blood pressure, skeletal muscle tension, metabolic rate, and skin electrical conductivity all decreased during the "relaxation response", and when we are relaxed it is impossible to feel fear and or anxiety.
 These exercises most often involve a combination of deep breathing, muscle relaxation, and visualization techniques which have been proven to release the muscular tension that your body stores in times of stress.

 These techniques are highly effective in bringing about a state of deep relaxation when practiced regularly.

 Initially you will want to do your relaxation training in a quiet room where you won't be disturbed.
 Later, when you are more familiat with the exercises, you can try them in more distracting and public places.

 You can use white noise to mask sounds you have no control over, wear loose fitting clothing and sit comfortably.

 When I am stressing myself, abdominal muscles can tighten, which can block the free movement of my diaphragm in breathing, and it is very important to realize the speed of the Central Nervous System in the stress response.
 We perceive and respond to the stressor with hormonal changes in the body faster than we can blink our eyes.